-The winter solstice is upon us.
+The winter solstice is just around the corner.
 December 21st announces the first day of winter, the darkest day of the year.
 As the days continue to grow shorter, we are invited to rest, reflect, and restore.
 It is the time of year when nature is encouraging us to slow down, to nest in the comfort of our warm homes while the cold, dry elements outside are in full motion.
 For thousands of years, ancient cultures have recognized and honored the winter solstice.
 This auspicious day is believed to hold the potential for regeneration, for recharging one’s mind, body, and spirit for the year to come.

 A powerful way for women to connect with their feminine power is by tuning in and connecting to their moon cycle.
 Traditionally, women would menstruate on the new moon and ovulate on the full moon.
 The ancients considered menstruation a sacred time of the month that women were expected to honor.
 The Ayurvedic texts describe how Indian women were advised to rest in a quiet space on a bed of grass, nourishing themselves with a simple diet of barley and milk.
 Native American women were also given a secluded space to spend this time, which was commonly referred to as The Red Tent or Moon Lodge.
 The tribal women would leave behind their family and household obligations while elders and grown children would take on their burdens during their absence.
 These women would gather together.
 They would share stories, songs and visions being received from the etheric realms of their minds.
 They would sit in the solitude of their soul.
 They would rest.
 They would bleed into the earth.
 They would renew for the month ahead.
 They were deeply connected to their moon cycle, to the earth and to the inherently creative power of their wombs.